 Histo derives from a personal desire (of JT) for easy access to published material about the birds of Shropshire for use in personal researches.
 I have a long-held interest in historical ecology in general and in the history of birds in particular and it was in 2008 that I began by scanning all the SOS Annual Bird Reports.
 With the invaluable work of Peter creating and maintaining the website all the information subsequently gathered is available in Histo, a unique county resource.
 The website remains the joint venture of my brother Peter and I – he on keys at the control of the website, me doing the research and admin processing new material.
 I must thank Peter for his continued dedicated work; without his support the material would languish solely on my home computer.
 The SOS kindly continues to cover many of the basic costs.

-If you are new to this site you should read the User Guide found on the Historical resources page
+If you are new to this site you should have a look at the User Guide to be found on the Historical Resources pages.